pr-starfighter/starfighter/README.txt

 ------------------------------------------------------------------------

-GENERATING CONFIGURE SCRIPT
+GENERATING CONFIGURE SCRIPT AND BUILDING LOCALES

-If you contribute to Project: Starfighter's source code, you will need to know how to generate a configure script for compiling the program.
-NOTE: This is for developers only.
+If you contribute to Project: Starfighter's source code, you will need to know how to generate a configure script and build locales needed for compiling the program.
+NOTE: This is for developers and other people compiling source code taken from the Git repository.
 End-users simply compiling releases of Starfighter from source can ignore this section.

 The following components are required to generate the configure script: